Home

 Josie often corresponded with her stepmother and subscribed to the "home paper," probably the Connellsville Daily Courier.

-On March 24, 1922, William died in Bartow, after a decade of residence there.
-He was buried in the Wildwood Cemetery, with his obituary carried in the Polk County (FL) Record and the Meyersdale (PA) Republican.
+On March 24, 1922, just 11 days shy of his 74th birthday, William died in Bartow, after a decade of residence there.
+He was buried in the Wildwood Cemetery, with his obituary carried in the Polk County (FL) Record and back home in the Meyersdale (PA) Republican.

 In August 1957, Josie is known to have traveled north to celebrate her beloved step-mother's 100th birthday.
 During the trip, Josie attended the annual Harbaugh Reunion, and received the award for the "Farthest Traveled."

 There were many connections between the Burkholder and Minerd-Miner-Minor families over the years.
-William's cousin and 'foster' sister, Mary Magdalene Whipkey, later married David Harbaugh.
-William's nephew Daniel McKinley Burkholder married Kathryn Miner, daughter of William H. and Sara Jane (Basinger) Miner.
-William's niece Rebecca Burkholder married Otis 'Freed' Minerd, son of Lawson and Lutitia (Steyer) Minerd.
-Another relative, Ida Burkholder, married James 'Frank' Younkin.
+William's cousin and "foster" sister, Mary Magdalene Whipkey, later married David Harbaugh.
+William's nephew Daniel McKinley Burkholder married Kathryn Miner; William's niece Rebecca Burkholder married Otis "Freed" Minerd, and another relative, Ida Burkholder, married James "Frank" Younkin.